Soundscape Captioning using Sound Affective Quality Network and Large Language Model: The proposed SoundSCaper system

+This section introduces SoundSCaper in detail from two aspects: the acoustic model and the language model.

-\subsection{Acoustic model: The proposed SoundAQnet}
+\subsection{Acoustic Model: the Proposed SoundAQnet}

-The problem that the acoustic model needs to address is to simultaneously model the ASs and AEs in the acoustic environment, as well as the corresponding affective responses to 8D AQs, i.e., PAQ 8 attributes.
-Since real-life audio clips from soundscapes are of variable length, enabling the acoustic model to handle audio clips of different lengths is also an issue that needs to be considered.
-In previous work, log Mel spectrogram is a commonly used acoustic feature \cite{log_mel, taslp_cSEM, kong2019sound, ren2018deep}, offering excellent performance in AS and AE recognition.
-In soundscape studies \cite{hong2020effects, zhang2018effect, kang2016mapping, aumond2022multidimensional}, loudness, related to human perception of sound level, is a non-negligible factor.
-Thus, in SoundAQnet, both Mel and loudness are used to simultaneously capture the AS, AE, and AQ in audio recordings.
+The SoundAQnet aims to simultaneously model ASs and AEs in acoustic environments, as well as the corresponding affective responses to the soundscape, i.e., PAQ 8 attributes shown in Fig. \ref{SCM}. \mybluehl{In recognition of AS and AE, the Mel spectrogram is a typical acoustic feature \cite{pann}\cite{taslp_cSEM} with excellent performance.} In soundscape studies \cite{erfanian2021psychological}\cite{erfanian2019psychophysiological}\cite{AI_soundscape}, \mybluehl{perceived loudness, approximated as calculated as Zwicker-loudness in ISO 532-1:2017 \cite{ISO_loudness}, is of primary importance to estimate AQ even if AEs are known.} Thus, both Mel and loudness are used to capture the AS, AE, and AQ in soundscape audio clips. \mybluehl{The novelty of SoundAQnet lies in the design of the network structure and the loss function to enable the joint modelling of ASs, AEs, and AQs, as described below.}